What to expect with robotic surgery

 Robotic-assisted lung lobectomy

-The surgical team at the North Florida Advanced Robotics Institute was the first in North Florida and South Georgia to perform a minimally invasive lung lobectomy with robotic assistance.
+The surgical team at Orange Park Medical Center was the first in North Florida and South Georgia to perform a minimally invasive lung lobectomy with robotic assistance.
 A lung lobectomy removes part of a patient’s lung due to lung cancer.
 Robot-assisted lung surgery allows surgeons to make small incisions between the ribs in order to remove a lobe of the lung.

 Robotic-assisted gynecological surgery

-At the North Florida Advanced Robotics Institute we are able to treat the following gynecological conditions using robotic surgery:
+At Orange Park Medical Center we are able to treat the following gynecological conditions using robotic surgery:

 - Heavy menstrual bleeding